Game-Jam-Klagenfurt/klujam22/README.md

-# 4th Klagenfurt Winter Game Jam
+# 8th Klagenfurt Game Jam
-Home page of the 4th Klagenfurt Winter Game Jam, Dec 18-20, 2020
+Home page of the 8th Klagenfurt Game Jam, May 28-30, 2021

-Access the web page on https://dermotte.github.io/winterjam20/ or https://www.itec.aau.at/gamejam/
+Access the web page on https://www.itec.aau.at/gamejam/ or ...

+Itch.io page is https://itch.io/jam/8thklujam